PicsArt/cppbind/docs/03_get_started/05_exception_handling.rst

     In the last usage example you can notice that we called custom exception class method when an exception was caught.
 When custom exception class and its methods have API annotations, we have corresponding bindings and thus we can use class methods.

-.. collapse:: Wrapper codes when "throws" exception list is not empty
+.. collapse:: Binding codes when "throws" exception list is not empty

     |